Seena Hoshiki

 Seena Hoshiki (星希 成奏, Hoshiki Seena) is a Japanese voice actress and singer from Fukuoka Prefecture, Japan.
 She was a member of the Japanese idol group AŌP from 2018 to 2021.
 Hoshiki took hiatus from voice acting from September 2022 to May 2023 due to acute lymphocytic leukemia.

 Early life

 Seena Hoshiki was born on October 11 in Fukuoka Prefecture, Japan.
 She originally wanted to become a preschool teacher until she accompanied her friend for a singing audition during her first year in high school and passed auditions to join Sony Music Artists.

 Career

 Hoshiki joined the Japanese idol group AOP Zero in 2017 until she was promoted to its sister group AŌP in March 2018.
 She remained in the group until its disbandment in March 2021.
-In September 2022, Sony Music Artists announced Hoshiki's hiatus from voice acting after she was diagnosed with acute lymphocytic leukemia, but she returned to work in May 2023 after her hospitalization ended last month.
+In September 2022, Sony Music Artists announced Hoshiki's hiatus from voice acting after she was diagnosed with acute lymphocytic leukemia, returning to work in May 2023 after her hospitalization ended.